levnagornov/my-learning/My_learning_OracleSQL.md

     - `LTRIM('  Sql Course   ')` -> `'Sql Course   '`
   - `RTRIM()` remove spaces or other symbols from the END of the string, example:
     - `RTRIM('  Sql Course   ')` -> `'  Sql Course'`
-  - `REPLACE()` replace the found substring with emptyness or with the specified string, example:
+  - `REPLACE()` replace the found substring with emptiness or with the specified string, example:
     - `REPLACE('Sql Course', 's', '*')` -> `'Sql Cour*e'`
   - `LPAD()` add symbol to the START till the limit value or truncates the long string to the limit value length, example:
     - `LPAD('sql', 10, '-')` -> `'-------sql'`